Colm3na/chat-app/README.md

 4. TypeError: Cannot read property 'data' of undefined.
 When trying to pass the token through the token service, using the ngx-cookie-library.

+5. Uncaught ReferenceError: typing is not defined at HTMLInputElement.onchange (chat:19)

+I was using the 'onchange' attribute on the input for the chat and getting this error.
+The reason for it is that in Angular these attributes have a slight different syntax.
+In short, we need to write them withouth the 'on' before the target event name and then this one inside parentheses.
+More on that in the official documentation: https://angular.io/guide/template-syntax#event-binding.

 # ChatApp